ZyanyaRios/cse15l-lab-reports/LabReport2.md

 <img width="624" alt="image" src="https://github.com/ZyanyaRios/cse15l-lab-reports/assets/105988785/8fdb0306-0936-405e-b853-b1fbf7fdf451">
 ^ maria replying with hooray

-1. Which methods in your code are called?
+**1. Which methods in your code are called?** <br>
-   a) The 'handleRequest' method is called due to a change of input in the URL bar.
-Addtionally, the 'main
-    and 'Server.start' methods won't run because the server has already been intialized.
+The 'handleRequest' method is called due to a change of input in the URL bar.
+Addtionally, the 'main and 'Server.start' methods won't run because the server has already been intialized. <br>
-3. What are the relevant arguments to those methods, and the values of any relevant fields of the class?
+**2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?** <br>
-   a) When the server
+Relevant arguments used in those methods include the <br>
-5. How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+**3. How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.** <br>
-   a) When the server
+When the server <br>
+   * 'user' value: '"zrios"'
+   * 'message' value: '"Hello"'

 ## Part 2
 *  The absolute path to the private key for your SSH key for logging into ieng6 (on your computer, an EdStem workspace, or on the home directory of the lab computer)